 - A law will be introduced to pave the way for a Scottish National Investment Bank.
 A consultation has already been launched to ask the people of Scotland to help shape the bank.

 - We will step up our plan to electrify Scotland’s road network.
 Action to support the switch to low emission vehicles will include: installing 1500 new charge points; supporting 20 new ‘electric towns’; investing £20 million to help people and businesses switch to electric vehicles; and delivering 500 new low emission vehicles for the public sector, and over 100 new green buses.

 - This year the three main contracts will be awarded for our £600 million plan to deliver superfast broadband to every property in Scotland.

-- The largest sections of the AWPR road will open this weekend, with the road fully open by the end of next year.
+- The whole AWPR road will open late autumn.
 This year we will also see further progress on dualling the A9 and we will take forward important projects including the Maybole bypass.

 - We will introduce a legislation to further improve our business rates regime and make it even more competitive.
 This will build on changes made last year, including introducing a relief for new builds and property improvements, and for day nurseries.

 - We will introduce legislation to establish a South of Scotland enterprise agency to bring a fresh approach to business support and economic growth in the region.

 Growing Scotland’s exports